symplasma/retsyn/design/Search-Categories.md

 - Allow actions on selected matches (default is open)
 - Advanced queries based on field specifiers

+## Common Data

+All search entries should have at least the following fields:

+- Title/Name
+- Description/Summary
+- Kind
+- Source: The indexer that found this file
+- Path on disk
+- Url

+### Additional Data

+- Hashes?
+  - Cryptographic
+  - Fuzzy/perceptual
+  - CTPH: [ffuzzy](https://lib.rs/crates/ffuzzy) ssdeep Context Triggered Piecewise Hashes
+- Vector?
+If we add embeddings and vector search.

 ## Categories

 - Browser